wheresvic/auto-deploy/README.md

 To get a development server up and running, we require ag (`sudo apt install silversearcher-ag`) and entr ([http://eradman.com/entrproject/](http://eradman.com/entrproject/)).
 Run `run-dev.sh` from the root folder to start a nodemon like process that restarts itself if any changes are detected to go code.

+### Testing Webhooks

+The current webhook api is available under `/api/webhooks/:project-slug/:scm-type`.

+Note you can use [serveo.net](https://serveo.net) to obtain a public url which can be used for testing webhooks, e.g.: `ssh -R 80:localhost:9111 serveo.net` where `9111` is the configured port number.
+The final url will then look something like: `https://optimus.serveo.net/api/webhooks/basic-blockchain/github`.

 ### Managing dependencies

 Dependencies are stored under `$GOPATH/pkg/mod`.